mm0/Cherry-Ansible-Hadoop-Example/README.md

 ## Description

-In this tutorial, we will be creating 3 servers on the CherryServers Provider in order to setup a 3 node hadoop/spark cluster, with 1 master server and 2 slaves.
+In this tutorial, we will be creating 3 servers on the Cherry Servers Provider in order to setup a 3 node hadoop/spark cluster, with 1 master server and 2 slaves.

-We will be using Ansible for both configuring the CherryServers account and in order to reserve the servers within CherryServers as well as configuring the servers themselves.
+We will be using Ansible for both configuring the Cherry Servers account and in order to reserve the servers within CherryServers as well as configuring the servers themselves.
 Some experience with Ansible will make this easier to follow, but is not completely necessary.